-But the public grounds of the city constitute its great attraction.
-They will compare with those of Boston, New York, Philadelphia, and New Orleans, just about as the "Eighth street space" in the Queen city will compare to the "New York Battery."
-The chief plaza in the center of the city, is one of the finest business squares to be seen in any city in the world.
+But the public grounds of the city constitute a great "attraction.
+They will compare with those of Boston, New York, Philadelphia, and New Orleans, just about as the "Eighth street space" in the "Queen city" will compare to the "New York Battery."
+The chief plaza in the centre of the city, is one of the finest business squares to be seen in any city in the world.
 It contains some twelve or fifteen acres, and is beautifully paved with large hewn stone.
-It is surrounded by public buildings-the cathedral occupying the east side, built upon the spot where stood the ancient temple of the sun, On the west is the bazaar, and a long row of public offices, adorned with piazzas which project over the side-walk-the national palace on the north, formerly occupied by the viceroys of Spain, but more recently by the presidents; and on the south the public market and museum.
-But the rural retreats within the city furnish a far greater source of admiration.
-Groves are liberally interspersed, at anpropriate distances, containing from fifteen to seventy-five acres. planted with every variety of trees, shrubbery, and flowers, and in some of which artificial lakes are to be seen, abounding in gold fish. that wildly sport in their pure, native element.
-Among these enclosures, the Alamenda, near the western limits of the city, is the most conspicuous, and whose graveled walks, odoriferous flowers, and marble fountains, dispel all thoughts of the indolent, and halfcivilized occupants without.
-It is a kind of Eden scene; and while I gazed upon it I did not wonder that poor, persecuted Eve should have been tempted, for where every thing was clad in the rich profusion of beauty, who could think of sin and misery!
-Besides these. there are numerous private gardens, of magnificent beauty, handsomely laid out, with their flagged walks, bordered with hundreds of luxuriant pots of flowers whose bloom never dies.
+It is surrounded by public buildings - the cathedral occupying the east side, built upon the spot where stood the ancient temple of the sun.
+On the west is the bazaar, and a long row of public offices, adorned with piazzas which project over the side-walk - the national palace on the north, formerly occupied by the viceroys of Spain, but more recently by the presidents; and on the south the public market and museum.
+But the rural retreats about the city furnish a far greater source of admiration.
+Groves are liberally interspersed, at appropriate distances, containing from fifteen to seventyfive acres, planted with every variety of trees, shrubbery, and flowers, and in some of which artificial lakes are seen, abounding in gold fish, that wildly sport in their pure, native element.
+Among these enclosures, the Alamenda, near the western limits of the city, is the most beautiful, and whose gravelled walks, odoriferous flowers, and marble fountains, dispel all thoughts of the indolent and half-starved occupants without.
+It is a kind of Eden scene; and while I gazed upon it, I did not wonder that poor, persecuted Eve should have been tempted, for where every thing was clad in the rich profusion of beauty, who could think of sin and misery !
+Besides these, there are numerous private gardens, of magnificent beauty, handsomely laid out, with their flagged walks, bordered with hundreds of luxuriant pots of flowers whose bloom never dies.